emiljapelt/SharpTemplar/README.md

 ___

 ## Components
 Sometimes you might want to create similar html structures, multiple times.
-This can be done by nesting Elements outside of the Markup() call.
+This can be done by nesting Elements outside of the MarkupHMTL() call.
 To do this you must add ```using SharpTemplar.Monadic;``` to your source code.

 Example
 ```